Does the word “pivot table” make you want to scream?

 Step 2: Import Data Into Excel

 To save some time and to maximize productivity, you can import data to an Excel spreadsheet.
 Here’s how:

+Select the import option that fits your data.
 Your data is probably in a CSV or HTML file format, but all of the choices are a possibility depending on the platform or software you’re using.